 the use of different explanatory styles in one case does not commit one to any similar explanatory pluralism in other cases.
 Being a pluralist in case 1 does not commit us to pluralism in case 2.

 In practice, which kinds of explanation we need to use in a given case will likely depend on the details of the case, our explanatory aims, and the time and resources available to us.
 This means we should also be alert to any methodological prejudices that may interfere with our assessment of certain kinds of explanation.
 Explanatory myopia is often motivated myopia.
 Cassam sensibly argues that the best way to test the adequacy of our explanations is to look at how well they fit the evidence and then debate with advocates of rival explanations.
 One of his case studies is former US Secretary of State for Defence, Donald Rumsfeld, who took a central role in directing the invasion and occupation of Iraq following 9/11.
-Cassam argues that the available evidence suggests that explaining Rumsfeld’s repeated bad decisions needs reference to both his own character failings – his vices – and wider structural features of the American military and political institutions (cf. Cassam 2019, 24-26ff).
+Cassam argues that the available evidence suggests that explaining Rumsfeld’s repeated bad decisions needs reference to both his own character failings – his vices – and wider structural features of the American military-political establishment (cf. Cassam 2019, 24-26ff).

 With this account of multidimensionalism in place, I now turn to the phenomenon of resistance to the demographic problem.
 Before I do, though, note that my discussion is only on the explanation of resistant attitudes and behaviours, rather than engaging issues of blame and responsibility; those are live issues in vice epistemology and are obviously important to our understanding of resisters and our decisions about how to respond to them (cf. Battaly 2019, Cassam 2019, ch.
 6).
 However, they are a task for another time.
 Suffice to say, I think resistance is a bad thing and some of the reasons why will become clear once we look closer at kinds of resistance.